Port Baku Towers

-Port Baku Towers are high-rise office buildings in Baku located on Neftchilar Avenue next to the seaport.
-The high-rise complex consists of two towers - North and South ones - with 14 and 33 floors respectively.
+The Port Baku Towers are a pair of high-rise office buildings in Baku, located on Neftchilar Avenue adjacent to the city's seaport.
+The complex consists of two towers, the North Tower and the South Tower, with 32 and 37 floors, respectively.

 Architecture

-The architectural style of the buildings is modern.
+The buildings are designed in the modern architectural style.
+The taller tower is designed in the form of a triangular prism with distinct lower and upper bases.
+Owing to this geometry, the appearance of the South Tower varies depending on the viewing angle.
+From the eastern and western parts of the city, it appears as a flat rectangular structure, while from the north it takes on a more cylindrical appearance.
+When viewed from the south of Baku, the sides of the building converge along the edge of the prism.

-The tallest tower was built in the shape of a triangular prism with a lower and an upper base.
-Due to this geometry, the view of the South Tower varies depending on the angle of view: from the eastern and western parts of the city it looks like a flat rectangle, but from the northern point the tower is seen as a cylindrical building; from the south of Baku the sides of the building meet at the edge of the prism.
-According to skyscrapernews.com, the shape of the South Tower is reminiscent of the Flatiron Building, New York's skyscraper built in the early 20th century.
-However, unlike the Flatiron Building, the upper floors of the Port Baku South Tower gradually taper towards the top, creating a convexity in the centre of the building.
-Such a geometric solution allows for a decreasing number of beams in the upper levels, which gives the cladding a consistent blue colour and provides high reflectivity during the day and crystal transparency at night.
+According to skyscrapernews.com, the form of the South Tower has been compared to that of the Flatiron Building in New York City, a skyscraper constructed in the early 20th century.
+Unlike the Flatiron Building, however, the upper floors of the Port Baku South Tower gradually taper toward the top, creating a subtle convexity at the center of the structure.
+This geometric approach reduces the number of structural beams required at higher levels, allowing the facade to maintain a consistent blue cladding that provides high reflectivity during daylight hours and a crystal-like transparency at night.

 Usage

-The buildings comprise Class A offices, retail outlets, an international SPA and wellness centre, restaurants and cafes.
-There is also parking for 1200 cars.
+The buildings comprise Class A office space, retail outlets, an international spa and wellness center, as well as restaurants and cafés.
+The complex also includes parking facilities for approximately 1,200 vehicles.